EndyLab/bionet-synthesis/pipeline/README-CM.md

   * Files are titled: "sagacious_order_order_number_date"
 * Updates the json files of the submitted genes with the order number that it was submitted in

+## Modify JSON
+modify_json does the following:
+* Opens every gene directory and JSON file currently in the database
+* Modifies the JSON file however the user specifies and rewrites the file with the edits

 * space